 For our grocery store, we might define many different audiences with different reasons for needing the service.
-Mothers of young children, people who are homebound, older people, single people who don’t want to bother with shopping, busy small business owners: any and all of these would be excellent audiences.
-But you can’t just throw the same brick of information based on features at each one and hope that it sticks somewhere.
+Mothers of young children, people who are homebound, older people, single people who don’t want to bother with shopping, busy small-business owners: any and all of these would be excellent audiences.
+But you can’t just throw the same brick of feature-based information at each one and hope it sticks somewhere.
 You gotta tell them what they get — what this grocery delivery service, which can tack up to about $30 extra to their bill, means to them.

 To the single guy, it’s free time to do anything else.
-For older people, it’s a way to stretch their dollars by helping them avoid spontaneous purchases, for small business owners, it’s a chance to eat anything that’s not inside a giant bag of fun sized Twix.
+For older people, it’s a way to stretch their dollars by helping them avoid spontaneous purchases.
+For small-business owners, it’s a chance to eat anything that’s not inside a giant bag of fun-size Twix.
 Use your imagination and really get into their heads.
-What’s it like to be a single guy who is working too many hours at work because he’s the only one on his team without a family (and therefore, he’s expected to have all the extra time)?
+What’s it like to be a single guy who’s putting in too many hours at work because he’s the only one on his team without a family (and therefore, he’s expected to have all the extra time)?

 Heya, Bob!
 How’s work, buddy?

-Oh, it’s killing me.
-I’ve been working on these blogs for weeks and they’re just not enough.
-I haven’t had the time to go to the market in a month!
-I’m living off scraps of dried food from the break room floor and days old coffee.
+Bob: Oh, it’s killing me.
+I’ve been working on these blogs for weeks, and they’re just not good enough.
+I haven’t had the time to go to the store in a month!
+I’m living off scraps of dried food from the break room floor and days-old coffee.
 When I do get home, I’m just bushed.
 And hungry.
 But not hungry enough to move.

 Gosh, Bob, that sounds terrible.

-Hey, Bob, would it help out if I went to the market for you?
-You can pick out the items you need from my app or website (or go between the two) and I’ll bring them to you when you know you’ll be home.
+Hey, Bob, would it help out if I went grocery shopping for you?
+You can pick out the items you need from my app or website (or go between the two), and I’ll bring them to you when you know you’ll be home.
 I’d love a little gas money, but otherwise, you know, I’m already going that way.

-OMG, GroceryMan!
+Bob: OMG, GroceryMan!
 That would be swell.
 I’m more than happy to give you an extra $20 to do that.
-I’ll be home around 7 pm tonight.
+I’ll be home around 7 tonight.